-These IRCs and KMCs all offer incredibly special retreat programs with experienced meditation leaders that “address the needs of anyone wishing to deepen their experience of Kadam Dharma in modern day times.”
+These IRCs and Kadampa Meditation Centers (KMCs) all offer incredibly special retreat programs with experienced meditation leaders that “address the needs of anyone wishing to deepen their experience of Kadam Dharma in modern day times.”

 Over to you.
 Do you have any encouragement to share from retreats you may have done in the past?